A romance on a movie set comes to a mysterious end.

 “The sun god has blessed you.... perfect honey blush on your cheeks, lips that glisten as you run your tongue over them?
 A woman doesn't realize how alluring that is.
 You, my love, are a rare jewel."

 He went on with this fantasy assessment of me.

 Looking out at the beach from a luxurious bungalow, I was staying in.
 It was easy to skip my five mile run.
 I sipped the strong native Kola coffee.
 It was the beginning of another enjoyable day for local people.
-People here believe Americans live crazy lives; fast paced, have to cram everything in, and work endlessly.
+People here believe Americans live crazy lives; fast paced, cram everything in, and work endlessly.
 The natives enjoy talking about "the movie people."
 They would watch us with curiosity as we shop and seldom relax to enjoy the beaches and serenity.

 When I first arrived, the cast were all celebrating the film about to be shot on location with the unmatched pink beaches and crystal waters of Bermuda.

 It is an action film concerning "The Bermuda Triangle" a mysterious place where ships and planes disappear.
 It is an area between Florida and Bermuda in the Atlantic Ocean.
 Thought of as a "limbo of the lost," the legend began with lost ships before the Civil War.
 There are many discussions on the set about whether the stories are true, planes that suddenly lose transmission and they never find the crew, passengers or ship.
 Some believe there is a vortex, a black hole said to transport people into a third dimension.